 Will It Cost Me Anything?

-Changing coordinators doesn't cost you extra funding.
+Changing coordinators does not cost you extra funding.
 Your support coordination budget stays the same.

-The only thing to be aware of is that both your outgoing and incoming coordinator will use some of your funding during the handover period.
-A small overlap is normal and expected.
-If you're worried about your remaining budget, ask your new coordinator to check your plan balance before they start.
+The one thing to be aware of is that both your outgoing and incoming coordinator will use a little of your funding during the handover.
+A small overlap is normal.
+If you are worried about your remaining budget, ask your new coordinator to check your plan balance before they begin.

-You don't need to wait for your plan review.
+Yes.
+You do not need to wait for your plan review.
 You can change support coordinators at any point during your plan.

-Some people worry that switching mid-plan will somehow flag their file or cause problems at their next review.
+Some people worry that switching mid-plan will flag their file or cause problems at the next review.
 It won't.
 The NDIA expects participants to exercise choice and control.
-That's the whole point.
+That is the whole point of the scheme.

 How to Avoid the Same Problem Next Time

-Ask questions upfront.
-Before signing with a new coordinator, ask how often they'll be in contact, how quickly they respond to messages, and what their approach looks like.
-Our guide on what happens at your first meeting covers this in detail.
+- Ask questions upfront.
+Before signing with a new coordinator, ask how often they will be in contact, how quickly they reply to messages, and what their approach looks like.
+Our guide to what happens at your first meeting walks through the questions worth asking.

-Set expectations early.
-Let your new coordinator know what didn't work last time.
+- Set expectations early.
+Tell your new coordinator what didn't work last time.
 If slow communication was the issue, say so.
 A good coordinator will appreciate the honesty.

-Review your service agreement.
-Make sure you understand the notice period, how often you'll meet, and what's included.
-More on that in our service agreements guide.
+- Read your service agreement properly.
+Make sure you understand the notice period, how often you will meet, and what is included.

 What to Do Right Now

-If you've been thinking about changing your support coordinator, here's your next step:
+If you have been thinking about changing your support coordinator, here is your next step.

-If you already know you want to switch, contact us or call another provider to start the conversation.
-No commitment needed for a first chat.
+- If you already know you want to switch, start the conversation with a new provider.
+No commitment is needed for a first chat.

-If you're not sure yet, write down what's not working.
-Sometimes seeing it on paper makes the decision clearer.
+- If you are not sure yet, write down what isn't working.
+Seeing it on paper often makes the decision clearer.

-If you're nervous about the conversation, remember: you're not firing a friend.
-You're choosing a different professional service.
-That's your right.
+- If you are nervous about the conversation, remember you are not firing a friend.
+You are choosing a different professional service, and that is your right.

-You don't have to chase this alone.
-A good support coordinator will make the switch easy for you, and they'll hit the ground running so you don't lose momentum on your goals.
+You do not have to manage this alone.
+A good support coordinator makes the switch easy and hits the ground running.